Privacy is good for business

 On 24 October 2016, Secretary of State Karen Bradley MP confirmed: "We will be members of the EU in 2018, and therefore it would be expected and quite normal for us to opt into the GDPR and then look later at how best we might be able to help British business with data protection while maintaining high levels of protection for members of the public."
 In all likelihood, the GDPR is here to stay - so start preparing.

-Despite the legal nature of the subject matter - we've chosen to deal with information rights training from a more practical perspective.
-Of course, our expert trainers cover the same material.
-It's just that they cover it with an emphasis towards real world situations.
-We want our clients to learn the nature of information rights, not just the legislation.
-Our goal is for the participants of our courses to leave with the knowledge they need to comply with the law and the perspective to understand why they need to.
+Despite the legal nature of the subject matter, we choose to teach information rights from a practical perspective.
+Our expert trainers cover the same material; it's just that they deliver it with an emphasis towards real-world situations.
+The goal is to ensure participants learn the spirit of information rights, not just the letter of the laws.
+When your employees return to their regular responsibilities, they do so with a new perspective.
+Not only possessing the knowledge of what they need to do to comply with the law but also understanding the importance of why they need to.

 About our Training Facilities

 Director of Training, and Founder

 In over ten years few have done more to transform Information Rights into a profession than Joyce Allen.
 Her belief in affordable, continual professional development through industry qualifications challenged the established order.
 Previously, the high cost of training and legal focus restricted widespread adoption.
 Joyce has been a trainer and course director for the British Computer Society since 2005.
 Today, over 1000 students have successfully completed their BCS training with her.